UniversalDependencies/docs/_pal/feat/PronType.md

 Demonstrative pronouns can be proximal (like _ēn_) and remote (like _ān_), but there function in discourse reference has not been fully understood yet.<br>"this" _ēn, ēd, im_, "that" _ān, ōy_, "those" _awēšān_

 ### <a name='Emp'>`Emp`: Emphatic pronoun
-The reflexive pronouns _xwad_ can be used as an intensifier, in case of which it receives the feature emphatic.
+The reflexive pronoun _xwad_ can be used as an intensifier, in case of which it receives the feature emphatic.
 - _dušox <b>xwad</b> tisē wattar kū bīm_ "Hell **itself** (is) something worse than fear."
 - _u=šān <b>xwad</b> pad xwad ān ī abārōn arešk abar burd_ "And they **themselves** brought sinful envy upon themselves."